 Writing seems to be ebullient even while narrating the continuum of depreciating existence.
-The kind of energy writing survives on seems to be of an unearthly nature.
+The type of energy writing survives on seems to be of an unearthly nature.
 As a writer, I feel, there is a narrow labyrinthine scope allowed for a piece of creative narrative to witness the other end of the deliberate maze.

 The constitution of creativity must be essentially robust to survive the acrimony.
 A world so conveniently comes together to vehemently push away the stories of human consciousness, love, triumph, and honest criticisms.
 While common consciousness holds a very cliched idea about creative honesty, it can sway any moment, according to the frivolous whims of social appropriation.

 A writer must be resilient, self-motivated, and creatively convincing to journey through the bunch of oppositions.
-A creative piece can be disparaged easily (citing even the most callous reasons) by those who conveniently pluck out few words and forms a morsel with shameful conclusions.
+A creative piece can be disparaged easily (citing even the most callous reasons) by those who conveniently pluck out few words and form a morsel with shameful conclusions.
 The hunger of dimwits can be satiated by those violent outbursts which lack intellectual value.

 Meaningful communications are rare!
 There is a sense of fear to clarify doubts because the art of asking meaningful questions is somewhat in jeopardy.
 The propensity to criticise or ignore a narrative due to its nature of creative clarity is quite common.
-More is being spoken about writing, but less is being spoken about the craft, the ideologies it should carry, and the writer’s lifelong struggle.
-Imprudent accusations against a storytelling effort if common; the stories still seem to have reached the eager listeners, and who genuinely read them to narrate them to the future generations.
+More is being discussed about writing, but less is being spoken about the craft, the ideologies it should carry, and the writer’s lifelong struggle.
+Imprudent accusations against a storytelling effort are common; the stories still seem to have reached the eager listeners, and who genuinely read them to narrate them to the future generations.